maptiler/maptiler-sdk-js/readme.md

 The `loadWithTerrain` event is triggered only *once* in a `Map` instance lifecycle, when both the `ready` event and the `terrain` event **with non-null terrain** are fired.

 **Why a new event?**
-When a map is instanciated with the option `terrain: true`, then MapTiler terrain is directly added to it and some animation functions such as `.flyTo()` or `.easeTo()` if started straight after the map initialization will actually need to wait a few milliseconds that the terrain is properly initialized before running.
+When a map is instantiated with the option `terrain: true`, then MapTiler terrain is directly added to it and some animation functions such as `.flyTo()` or `.easeTo()` if started straight after the map initialization will actually need to wait a few milliseconds that the terrain is properly initialized before running.
 Relying on the `ready` or `load` event to run an animation with a map with terrain may fail in some cases for this reason, and this is why waiting for `loadWithTerrain` is safer in this particular situation.

 ## Lifecycle Methods